 However, they had no land rights or permit documents to show their lawful occupation of the land.
-So, the court stated that their occupation of the land violated the National Parks Act’s Section 16, which concerns prohibiting forest clearance and encroachment.
+So, the court stated that their occupation of the land violated the National Parks Act’s Section 16, which concerns prohibition against forest clearance and encroachment.

-Section 22, after all, is actually accompanied by procedures that require that the accused be informed officially and in writing and belongings be removed properly before action is taken against them, it pointed.
+Section 22, after all, is actually accompanied by procedures that require the accused to be informed officially and in writing and belongings to be removed properly before action is taken against them, it pointed.